RMLio/prov4itdata-web-app/docs/REPORT.md

 - no original personal data is accessed or transmitted without authorization

 > At the time of writing, consent of the user is given via the authorization flows in the different Data Providers and Solid pods.
-> We plan to include a clear privacy statement in the demonstrator.
+> Our privacy policy is available at <https://prov4itdata.ilabt.imec.be/privacy-policy>.

 ## Conclusion